Artificial Intelligence Discrimination Prevention & Compliance Game Plan

 • Does the tool present materials to applicants in alternative formats and, if so, which ones?

-• Are there any disabilities for which the tool can’t provide accessible formats, (in which case you might have to provide them with reasonable accommodation)?
+• Are there any disabilities for which the tool can’t provide accessible formats, (in which case you might have to provide reasonable accommodations)?

-• Did the vendor take steps to determine whether use of the algorithm disadvantages the disabled, e.g., by assessing whether any of the traits or characteristics the tool measures are correlated with certain disabilities?
+• Did the vendor take steps to determine whether use of the algorithm disadvantages the disabled, such as assessing whether any traits or characteristics the tool measures are correlated with certain disabilities?

 You also need some kind of alternative method for rating job applicants in case the current AI evaluation process you’re using is inaccessible or otherwise unfairly disadvantages someone with a disability.